Quantifying irradiation in spider pulsars: the extreme case of PSR J1622-0315: Conclusions

 In this paper, we presented multi-band optical light curves of the RB PSR~J1622-0315, showing two flux maxima and no detectable temperature changes along the orbit, clearly indicating the lack of irradiation of the companion star by the pulsar wind despite the short orbital period.
 We attribute this behaviour to a low value of the pulsar spin-down to companion flux ratio $f_\mathrm{sd}=0.7$, which characterises the strength of the companion star irradiation.

 We extend our study to the population of all known spiders, finding out that the presence or absence of irradiation in such systems is unambiguously determined by $f_\mathrm{sd}$, with a transition from ellipsoidal modulation to irradiated regime taking place at $f_\mathrm{sd} \simeq 2$--$4$.
-This new parameter depends on the orbital period $P_\mathrm{orb}$ of the system, the companion base temperature $T_\mathrm{b}$ and the pulsar spin-down luminosity $L_\mathrm{sd}$, and can be used to determine the expected light curve behaviour.
+This new parameter depends on the orbital period $P_\mathrm{orb}$ of the system, the companion base temperature $T_\mathrm{b}$ and the pulsar spin-down luminosity $L_\mathrm{sd}$, and can be used to determine the expected light curve behaviour assuming isotropic pulsar wind emission.
+Future studies of the irradiation strength in a large sample of spiders may be able to probe the geometry of the pulsar wind.

 The pulsar-to-companion flux ratio represents also a useful tool to predict extreme cases of spiders, either with low ($f_\mathrm{sd}<1$) or high irradiation ($f_\mathrm{sd}>10$), which are the most suitable systems to obtain accurate measurements of the neutron star mass from the optical light curve modeling.